pdaoust/type-wrangler/README.md

 ## The other `is`

 Note: This is not the same as the `is` by Enrico Marino, which is another interesting JavaScript type checking library.
 He uses some neat techniques, and also adds functions for comparison (e.g., `is.gt()`, `is.odd()`, `is.divisibleBy()`) which I had no interest in.
 You can find his library at https://github.com/onirame/is

+## The other Wrangler

+This used to be called Wrangler, but I've changed it to Type Wrangler to accommodate CloudFlare, who have [a package of the same name](https://github.com/cloudflare/wrangler).
+Apparently it's used for working on their distributed workers, which sound very cool.